March 25, 2026

 Age, sex, practice status

-Active care paths, trajectories, insurance status
+Active care pathways, trajectories, insurance status

 Combine columns with clinical logic to flag complex criteria